poorting/internet.nl_batch_scripts/README.md

 ### Retrieving the results
 Once the status of a request is *'generating'* or *'done'*, the measurements are ready.
+If the status is *'generating'* then the measurement is done, but the report still needs to be generated from the results.
+This will happen when you request the status of the request or try to retrieve its results.
+After generating the report, the status will change from *generating* to *done*.

-The report can be retrieved by using the *get* command with the *request_id*, e.g.:
+With either state, the report can be retrieved by using the *get* command with the *request_id*, e.g.:
 ```
 ./batch.py get cb7be7ed776e464796cd8514c6e2a0e7
 ```
+The script will recognise measurements that have a *generating* status and will poll in 5 second intervals for readiness of the report, retrieving it once it is ready.

 The output will be shown on screen by default unless an output file is specified with the -o argument, e.g.:

 ```